MAyang38/MIPSsim/README.md

 The disassemble and simulator of MIPS architecture binary code.

+How to use：
+gcc the cpp and ./.out    inputfile

 ecnu architecture course

 In this project you will create a simple MIPS simulator which will perform the following two tasks: